‘B&B’ Recap For Wednesday, March 27: Ridge’s Unbeatable Offer

 Quinn told Flo that Wyatt had loved her.
 She said that Wyatt had been heartbroken when they left town.
 She felt that Wyatt and Flo would have been married if they had not left Las Vegas.

 Wyatt realized that Sally was at the door.
 He asked Quinn to apologize to Sally for disrespecting their relationship.
-Quinn just stared at Sally.
+However, Quinn just stared at Sally.

 Anyone want to help Wyatt with his phone? ???? @THEEdarinbrooks #BoldandBeautiful pic.twitter.com/AWNNAHyDnn